Revisiting the Thickness of the Air-Water Interface from Two Extremes of Interface Hydrogen Bond Dynamics: Methods

-After determining the instantaneous interface, we introduce an interface HB population operator $h^{(\text{s})}[{\mathbf r}(t)]$ as follows: It has a value 1 when a tagged molecular pair $i, j$ are H-bonded \emph{and} both molecules are at the interface with a thickness $d$, and 0 otherwise:
+To capture the other extreme of interfacial HB dynamics, after determining the instantaneous interface, we introduce an interface HB population operator $h^{(\text{s})}[{\mathbf r}(t)]$ as follows: It has a value of 1 when a tagged molecular pair $i, j$ are H-bonded \emph{and} both molecules are at the interface with a thickness $d$, and 0 otherwise: